Frank Abagnale: Early life

-Airline pilot

-After being released into the custody of his father to face the stolen-car charges, 17-year-old Abagnale decided to impersonate a pilot.
-He obtained a uniform at a Manhattan uniform company, purchased with the money he obtained from the forgery of checks and on July 7, 1965, informed local media that he was a graduate of the American Airlines pilot school in Fort Worth, Texas, but he was arrested for theft of checks in Tuckahoe, New York days later.
-Abagnale was sentenced to three years at the Great Meadow Prison in Comstock, New York for these stolen checks.
-After serving only two years of his sentence, he was released into the custody of his mother, but he broke the terms of his parole with a stolen-car conviction in Boston, Massachusetts, and was returned to Great Meadow for one year.
+In June 1965, the Federal Bureau of Investigation arrested Abagnale in Eureka, California, for stealing a Ford Mustang from a neighbor of his father.
+He had financed a cross-country trip with blank checks stolen from a family business on the Bronx River Parkway.
+On July 7, 1965, Abagnale informed local media that he was a graduate of an American Airlines pilot school in Fort Worth, Texas, but was arrested days later for check theft in Tuckahoe, New York.
+He was sentenced to three years at Great Meadow Correctional Facility in Comstock, New York.
+Released after two years into his mother's custody, he violated parole with a stolen-car conviction in Boston and was returned to Great Meadow for a further year.

-After his release on December 24, 1968, 20-year-old Abagnale disguised himself as a TWA pilot and moved to Baton Rouge, Louisiana, where he talked his way into the house of a local music teacher, whose daughter was a Delta Air Lines stewardess he had met in New York.
-In Baton Rouge, Abagnale also befriended a local minister, claimed he had a master's degree in social work from Ithaca College, and sought work with vulnerable youth with intellectual and developmental disabilities.
-The reverend introduced him to Louisiana State University faculty, who determined he was an "obvious phony".
-The reverend, after Abagnale told him he was a furloughed TWA pilot, became suspicious and called the airline, which informed him that Abagnale was a fraud.
-The reverend notified the Baton Rouge Police Department, and Abagnale was arrested on February 14, 1969, initially on vagrancy charges.
-Upon his arrest, he was found to have illegally driven his Florida rental car out of state and to possess falsified airline employee identification.
-The following day, detectives determined that Abagnale had stolen blank checks from his host family and a local business in Baton Rouge, and he was subsequently charged with theft and forgery.
-Unable to make bail, he was convicted on June 2, 1969, and was sentenced to 12 years of supervised probation, but he soon fled Louisiana for Europe.
+After his release on December 24, 1968, Abagnale moved to Baton Rouge, Louisiana, where he posed as a TWA pilot and befriended a local minister who introduced him to Louisiana State University faculty.
+They identified him as a fraud, the minister contacted TWA, which confirmed the deception, and the Baton Rouge Police Department arrested him on February 14, 1969, on vagrancy charges.
+He was found to have driven a Florida rental car out of state and to possess falsified airline identification.
+Detectives the following day determined he had also stolen blank checks from his host family and a local business; he was charged with theft and forgery, convicted on June 2, 1969, and sentenced to 12 years of supervised probation.
+He soon fled to Europe.

 Europe

-Two weeks after the Louisiana bench warrant was issued, Abagnale was arrested in Montpellier, France, in September 1969.
-He had stolen an automobile and defrauded two local families in Klippan, Sweden.
-He was sentenced to four months for theft in France, though he served only three months in Perpignan's prison.
+Two weeks after a Louisiana bench warrant was issued, Abagnale was arrested in Montpellier, France, in September 1969, after stealing an automobile and defrauding two families in Klippan, Sweden.
+He was sentenced to four months for theft in France and served approximately three months in a prison in Perpignan.

-He was then extradited to Sweden, where he was convicted of gross fraud by forgery.
-He served two months in a Malmö prison, was banned from Sweden for eight years, and was required to compensate his Swedish victims (which he allegedly failed to do).
-Abagnale was deported back to the United States in June 1970, when his appeal failed.
+He was then extradited to Sweden, where he was convicted of gross fraud by forgery, served two months in a Malmö prison, and was banned from Sweden for eight years.
+He was deported back to the United States in June 1970 after his appeal failed.